jnugen/botvac_node/README.md

 ## Drive the robot around to create map

-## Command to save map on PC
+## After finishing the map use this command to save map on PC

     ros2 run nav2_map_server map_saver_cli -f ~/<ws>/src/navigation2/nav2_bringup/bringup/maps/map --ros-args -p save_map_timeout:=5000

     Note: Save to directory on your workstation.
+Note: use your own ROS2 workspace.

 ## To load in map and navigate:

+   # After creating the map and saving it kill the slam toolbox terminal and launch the below launch flle to load in the map you saved.

    ros2 launch nav2_bringup bringup_launch.py use_sim_time:=False autostart:=True map:=/home/user/ws/src/navigation2/nav2_bringup/bringup/maps/map.yaml